jonathonwright/ipycles/docs/source/install.rst

 python packages required by PyCLES are fairly standard and are likely pre-installed on most HPC systems.
 If the required packages are not install we recommend consulting your system administrator to have them installed for you.

+Besides, system environments and other compilers are also required to compile RRTMG section and codes written in C, include:

+    1) gcc
+    2) gfortran (gfortran version needs to be lower than 9, tested with 8.4)
+    3) csh

 To install them on a non-HPC system we recommend using the package manager of your choice.

 .. note::